evant/rxloader/README.md

 then `RxLoaderManager#DEFAULT` is used.

 ### Saving state
-The Android OS my destroy and recreate your Activity sometimes.
+The Android OS might destroy and recreate your Activity sometimes.
 If you don't want to re-request data for your UI, you can save the result in the Activity's instance state.